Automatic language translation

 Always retain a copy of any material produced to the Court.

-Supreme Court Sydney, currently at 9:00am, Court 1A Queens Square Sydney.
 Appearances in the list are expected to be in-person unless you have received prior approval to appear by AVL.
-To apply for an AVL apearance, you must email sc.subpoena@justice.nsw.gov.au the following details before noon on the day before your appearance:
+To apply for an AVL appearance, send an email to sc.subpoena@justice.nsw.gov.au before noon on the day before your appearance and include the following details:

 |